WestCountry Boxing - Home of the Bristol Boxing Gym

 Bristol Boxing Gym welcomes anyone and everyone to train at our famous boxing gym.

-BOXFIT is a great mixed class for beginners to the fitness fanatic and are now on Seven times a week.
+BOXFIT is a great mixed class for beginners to the fitness fanatic and are now on seven times a week.
+We have Technique Classes for those looking to develop their boxing skills.
 Our experienced trainers are available for Personal Training.
 For those who fancy stepping into the ring we have our Novice Sparring Sessions.
 Ladies we have our Female Only Boxing Class and for those serious about boxing competitively we have the famous Empire Amateur Boxing Club.

 BOXFIT Now Seven Days a Week